 So, what can we take away from this?
 Obviously, something is being done to protect us from this virus.
 We have an incredible network of agencies that track and research potential viral threats and other diseases that pose a risk to U.S. citizens.
 And for the time being it looks like we're winning this battle.
 We should give some credit to legislators who awarded $350 million in funding to the CDC under the Zika Response and Preparedness Appropriations Act of 2016.
 But, there is more going on than this.
 It looks like Zika cases are dropping in countries hit hard by this disease, and that is good news for the United States.

-So, what do we need to do about mosquitoes this year?
+So, what do we need to do about mosquitoes in Kentucky this year?
 Travel cases are still appearing.
 That means that Zika virus can still be passed from person to person through a mosquito bite or sexual transmission.
 And Zika virus isn't the only disease spread by mosquitoes.
 Every year, folks across the states get flu-like symptoms that aren't the flu at all.
 These symptoms come from mosquito-borne viruses that can take a harmful turn for the worst.
 Mosquito protection and mosquito reduction should still be a priority for all of us.

 If you need assistance with mosquito reduction for your property In Louisville, Indianapolis, or any where in between, call Action Pest Control.
 As long as there are mosquitoes and mosquito-borne viruses, Action will provide services to guard against them.